-After reading lots of blog posts and online reviews about Chanel's limited edition Joues Contraste Rouge blush, I started to wonder why more blushes are not red.
+After reading many blog posts and online reviews about Chanel's limited edition Joues Contraste Rouge blush, I started to wonder why more blushes are not red.
 Red makes sense, at least for me.
 I don't blush peach or coral or brown or beige.

 Rather than consider blush colors that appeal to me (I am drawn to pinks and roses), I have been thinking about what I actually look like after I have been outside in the cold winter air, or after I have exercised, or when I am steaming mad.
 I flush red.
 Rosy red with fuchsia undertones, but red red red.